-The Diamondback tape library supports the use of IBM Security Guardium Key Lifecycle Manager for library managed encryption (LME).
-For AME the application is responsible for managing its own keys.
+The Diamondback tape library supports the use of IBM Security Guardium Key Lifecycle Manager for library-managed encryption (LME).
+For application-managed encryption, the application is responsible for managing its own keys.

-The key manager operates on a number of operating systems, including IBM z/OS®, Linux, Sun Solaris, IBM AIX, and Microsoft Windows.
+The key manager operates on various operating systems, including IBM z/OS®, Linux, Sun Solaris, IBM AIX®, and Microsoft Windows.
 It is a shared resource that is deployed in several locations within an enterprise.
-It can serve numerous IBM encrypting tape drives, or encrypting disk drives, regardless of where those drives are installed (for example, in tape library subsystems, which are connected to mainframe systems through various types of channel connections, or installed in other computing systems).
+The key manager can serve numerous IBM encrypting tape drives, or encrypting disk drives, regardless of where those drives are installed.
+For example, the drives can be installed in tape library subsystems, which are connected to mainframe systems through various types of channel connections, or they can be installed in other computing systems.

-The key manager uses a keystore to hold the certificates and keys (or pointers to the certificates and keys) that are required for all encryption tasks.
+The key manager uses a keystore to hold the certificates and keys or to hold pointers to the certificates and keys that are required for all encryption tasks.
 Refer to the appropriate documentation for detailed information about the key manager and the keystores that it supports.